-Me and my uni girls decided to have a reunion and booked a long weekend to dublin.
+Me and my uni girls decided to have a reunion and booked a long weekend to Dublin.
 While the flights were very cheap we were struggling to find accommodation to match.
 Everything in central Dublin seemed to be an extortionate price.
-With many of them having used air bnb in the past we started scrolling through.
-We saw a place that looked perfect so did the awkward enquiry message, a group of girls wanting to stay over and got a response a few days later saying they had doubble booked and had no room.
+With many of them having used air BnB in the past we started scrolling through.
+We saw a place that looked perfect so did the awkward enquiry message, a group of girls wanting to stay over and got a response a few days later saying they had double booked and had no room.
 Now we were getting closer to the time and getting more desperate, we found a place on temple bar street for a crazy cheap price and all got very excited, it had enough beds and while it was the first time anyone was staying in the property the host had great reviews from her staying in places.
 There were no pictures but this didn’t set off alarm bells as we weren’t particularly fussy.
 As long as we had beds and a bathroom.
 Fast forward to about two days before we went we had been messaging the owner she seemed lovely and super accommodating she had even added an extra bed just for us.
 Then the pictures appeared and all I can say is we were so confused.
-The beds were all doubble bunk beds that looked basically hand made one just had an old broken ladder to climb up to it.
-We were shocked and skeptical but it was too late to go back now.
+The beds were all double bunk beds that looked basically hand made one just had an old broken ladder to climb up to it.
+We were shocked and sceptical but it was too late to go back now.

 We arrived at Dublin airport and got the very handy airport transfer to the centre.
 It only cost, €6 and dropped us right in the centre.